JumpstartLab/spree-training/README.md

 Now it is time to refine the experience and extract it into an extension.

 * Deface

-* Spree Extension Format
+## Spree Extension Format

+With our changes complete and refined it is time to package the entire experience into an extension which we can share with others and bring into our future Spree projects that may require it.

 ## Creating a Review System

 The first spree extension that we created added very little to the current experience.
 We relied on the existing infrastructure and database with very few changes.
-Now we want to create an common extension that will require us to add additional database migrations, models, controllers, and views.
+Now we want to create an extension that will require us to add additional database migrations, models, controllers, and views.

 * Rails Generators